Vegetarians Vs. Omnivores

 Vegetarians live longer Vegans tend to weight 30lbs less Vegetarians and vegans are also less insulin resistant Vegetarians have less cancer Vegetarians have less diabetes Vegetarians have smaller waist sizes Vegetarians have less heart disease

-After college I made a attempt at veganism.
-It lasted 1 month.
-I lost weight because I was having a really hard time trying to eat healthy balanced diet (didn’t want to become a carbotarian).
-A few years ago, I took a stab at vegetarianism, that was much easier, but after a few months I started to crave meat.
+After college, I made an attempt at veganism.
+It lasted for 2 months.
+I lost weight because I was having a really hard time trying to eat a healthy balanced diet (didn’t want to become a carbotarian).
+A few years ago, I took a stab at vegetarianism, that was much easier, but after a few months, I started to crave meat.
 I’ve never be brought to the point of salivation by the idea of eating salad.
 On the other hand, when I smell steak on a BBQ I can literally feel my ghrelin and other hunger hormone juices ramp up.
-As American’s we eat way too much meat (about 276 lbs per year according to U.N.
+As American’s, we eat way too much meat (about 276 lbs per year according to the U.N.
 Food And Agriculture Organization).
-Moreover the majority of meat consumed in this country is in the form of cold cuts and fast food – not the healthiest of options to say the least.
+Moreover, the majority of meat consumed in this country is in the form of cold cuts and fast food – not the healthiest of options to say the least.
 I eat meat but not too much.

 My main concerns when buying meat are listed below.
 With all these caveats, I only wind up eating meat 2 to 3 times per week.

 Did the animal live a cruel free life?